-- 1. Subject to the provision of clause 42.8(e) an employee who is called back to the Company premises by a SE or who is requested by a SE to undertake duty at any other location, including the employee's home, shall be paid overtime in accordance with Clause 42 of this Agreement.
-The overtime shall be deemed to commence from the time the employee leaves his or her starting point or commences work at home, and shall be deemed to cease upon return to the starting point, or when the work at home ceases.
+- 1. Subject to the provision of clause 43.7(e) an employee who is called back to the Company premises by an executive or who is requested by an executive to undertake work at any other location, including the employee's home, shall be paid overtime in accordance with Clause 43 of this Agreement.
+The overtime shall be deemed to commence from the time the employee leaves their starting point or commences work at home, and shall be deemed to cease upon return to the starting point, or when the work at home ceases.
 The minimum amount of overtime payable in these circumstances shall be not less than four (4) hours. - 2.
 Any call back in the same twenty-four (24) hour period subsequent to the first call back shall be treated in the same manner as a call back under Subclause 1 above. - 3.
-The responsible SE shall notify the Human Resources Manager in writing of any occurrences under this clause.
+The responsible executive shall notify the HR Manager in writing of any occurrences under this clause.